I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iddcx/ns-iddcx-iddcx_moveregion.md

 The location within the surface of the top left of the source rect.
 The source rect size is the same as the
     destination rect size.

+`DestRect`

+Defines the destination rect of the move.

 ## Requirements